PapaMiller/discord_selfbot/README.md

                                   // don't change if you aren't sure what this does "message_channel_max": 5000 // see limit from https://discordpy.readthedocs.io/en/latest/api.html#discord.Client.logs_from
-                                // don't change if you aren't sure what this does }
+                                // don't change if you aren't sure what this does "unflip_tables": false,     // do we "unflip" "flipped" tables?
+    "unflip_own_tables": false  // do we "unflip" our own "flipped" tables?
+}
 ```